-When you place a long-distance call from a public phone (a payphone, hotel, or airport phone, for example) your call may be routed to a distant call center before being "handed off" to your preferred long-distance company, which might - unintentionally or intentionally - bill you as if your call originated from the distant call center rather than the actual location.
-As a result, you may be charged a higher long-distance rate than you expected.
+When you place a long-distance call from a public phone – such as a payphone, hotel, or airport phone – using a calling card or access code for long-distance service you subscribe to, there’s a chance it may be routed to a distant call center before being handed off to your long-distance company.
+As a result, you might be billed as if your call originated from the distant call center rather than the actual location, with a higher long-distance rate than you expected.

-A telephone company is permitted to base charges on an artificial point of origination if you:
+A telephone company is permitted to base charges on an alternative point of origination if you:

-- Request to be transferred to a different company's operator
+- Request a transfer to a different company's operator

 - Are informed (before incurring any charges) that the call may be billed as if it originated elsewhere